Michael McFadyen's Scuba Diving Web Site

 There are numerous dives that you can do on the wreck.
 This page gives links to the standard (and not so standard dives) on the Coolidge.
 A lot of the dives do one or more of the individual parts that I explain.
 Remember, the ship is on its port side so all references to the back of a hold really refer to the bottom of the hold, the right refers to the rear and the left refers to the front.

-Diagram of Coolidge courtesy of Aquamarine Diving
+Diagram of Coolidge courtesy of Kevin Green

 NOTES